JOE-JOE-NGIGI/kicad_board_designs/README.md

 # kicad_board_designs
-A repository of Printed Circuit Boards(PCB) designed using KiCad Version 5.1.12.
+A repository of hardware design projects I have worked on.
+Printed Circuit Boards(PCBs) have been designed using KiCad Version 5.1.12.